Editor's Note: This blog post was originally published in February 2020 but was updated to reflect current announcements from Google in July 2022.

-For years, we've been using them to track our website visitors, improve the user experience, and collect data that helps us target ads to the right audiences.
+For years, brands have been using them to track website visitors, improve the user experience, and collect data that helps us target ads to the right audiences.
 We also use them to learn about what our visitors are checking out online when they aren't on our websites.

-A Google blog post announcing the phaseout explains, "Users are demanding greater privacy--including transparency, choice, and control over how their data is used--and it’s clear the web ecosystem needs to evolve to meet these increasing demands."
+"Users are demanding greater privacy--including transparency, choice, and control over how their data is used--and it’s clear the web ecosystem needs to evolve to meet these increasing demands," the post wrote.

-Although Firefox and Safari have already phased out the third-party cookie, Google's post says that its changes will happen over the course of two years as the tech company works with advertisers to ensure that this pivot doesn't destroy the online advertising business.
+Although Firefox and Safari had already phased out the third-party cookie, Google's post said that its changes will happen over the course of two years as the tech company works with advertisers to ensure that this pivot doesn't destroy the online advertising business.

 "Some browsers have reacted to these concerns by blocking third-party cookies, but we believe this has unintended consequences that can negatively impact both users and the web ecosystem," the blog post notes.
 "By undermining the business model of many ad-supported websites, blunt approaches to cookies encourage the use of opaque techniques such as fingerprinting (an invasive workaround to replace cookies), which can actually reduce user privacy and control.
 We believe that we as a community can, and must, do better."

 Although Chrome isn't the first browser to phase out the third-party cookie, it's the biggest.
 In late 2019, Google Chrome made up more than 56% of the web browser market.
 Chrome also accounts for more than half of all global web traffic.

 Meanwhile, Safari and Firefox, which have blocked third-party cookies since 2013, come in a distant second and third place, respectively.

 Because Chrome, Safari, and Firefox will all no longer support this type of data tracking by 2022, publications like Digiday are calling Google's phase-out the "death of the third-party cookie."